 The Coronation Portrait – Elizabeth’s coronation took place at Westminster Abbey on the 15th January 1559.
 The portrait is known to be a copy of the original which was lost.
 She has long flowing hair which was traditional for a crowning of a Queen at that time.
 The cloth of gold depicts both the Tudor rose and the fleur-de-lis which was a reference to the English claim to French soil.

 Her face is pale which denotes a person of high birth and her highline is unnaturally high.
 It was custom for women of rank to pluck their hairline to make their faces appear longer and thinner.
 As she aged she would exaggerate these features in an effort to appear more youthful.
-She suffered from smallpox before she rached the age of thirty, which left her scarred and half bald, which resulted in her dependancy on wigs and heavy cosmetics for the remainder of her life.
+She suffered from smallpox before she reached the age of thirty, which left her scarred and half bald, and resulted in her dependancy on wigs and heavy cosmetics for the remainder of her life.

 The Hampden Portrait – This full-body portrait is unique in its allusions to Elizabeth becoming a mother and wife, with the foliage, fruit, and flowers to the right symbolising her fertility and readiness for marriage.
 The work was likely painted when Elizabeth was made to address the issue of marriage during the early stages of her reign.

 In her right hand she holds a red carnation, a reference to the Virgin Mary, affirming her as not just Queen but also the governor of the Church of England.
 On her shoulder is the red rose a symbol of the Tudor Dynasty’s descent from the House of Lancaster.
 Another important symbol is the celestial sphere hanging at the end of a string of pearls from her waist.
 It is believed to refer to the harmony her wisdom brought to the kingdom.

 This portrait shows her in that short lived period before what was a recognisable human, and the beginning of her transformation into a goddess.